immcantation/immcantation/training/10x_tutorial.md

 region sequence similarity within partitions that share the same V gene, J gene, and junction length, thus allowing for ambiguous V or J gene annotations.
-By setting it up the `cell_id` parameter, `hierarchicalClones` will run in single-cell mode with paired-chain sequences.
+By setting it up the `cell_id` parameter, `hierarchicalClones` will run in single cell mode with paired-chain sequences.
 With `only_heavy = TRUE` and `split_light = TRUE`, grouping should be done by using IGH only and inferred clones should be split by the light/short chain (IGK and IGL) following heavy/long chain